ibm-cloud-docs/openwhisk/prep.md

    ```
    {: screen}

-8. Push your image to Docker Hub.
+8. Push your image to

+.

    ```
    docker push <dockerhub_username>/<repo_name>:<tag_name>
    ```
    {: pre}

+   Be sure to log into Docker Hub before attempting to push your image.
+   {: tip}

 9. Save the following code as `seaborn.py` in your `functions` directory.
 This code generates a joint plot in [`seaborn`](https://seaborn.pydata.org/) that uses random data.
 You can then create a web action with {{site.data.keyword.openwhisk_short}} to return the plot to a {{site.data.keyword.openwhisk_short}} endpoint.